Sterling rises as dollar weakens, approaching $1.30

 "It's all about growth, and growth expectations in Europe have started to outperform the U.S. I don't see that really changing unless there's a big second wave in Europe," said Jordan Rochester, currency strategist at Nomura.

-"You've got fiscal solidarity from the European, you've got a fiscal stimulus from the Germans, you've got better mobility statistics in Europe.
-It's all set up for pretty good 2021 for Europe versus the U.S.," he said.
+"You've got fiscal solidarity from the Europeans, you've got a fiscal stimulus from the Germans, you've got better mobility statistics in Europe.
+It's all set up for a pretty good 2021 for Europe versus the U.S.," he said.
 "I can see $1.30 being broken."

 ((olga.cotaga@thomsonreuters.com;))